wiheto/netplotbrain/docs/api.md

 templatevoxelsize | int | Resize voxels this size.
 Larger voxels = quicker.
 (Default: 2) surface_detection | float | The value used to detect the surface boundary (see argument level in marching_cubes).
 Some default choices are made for various templates surface_resolution | int | If templatestyle=='surface' controls the size of the triangles used in the surface reconstruction.
-(Default: 2).
+(Default: 2). template_glass_compactness | float | Default 0.3.
+Compactness argument for skimage.segmentation.slic for segementation.
+Going lower will increase the detail. >1 will break the figure. temlate_glass_nsegments | int | n_segments argument for skimage.segementations.slic.
+Approx number of segments.
+3 seems to work well.
+Increase if not enough detail, reduce if too much detail. template_glass_maxalpha | float | Default is 0.01.
+To make the smokey effect the alpha is relative to template intensity value This value sets the alpha scalar factor.
+The value will be the largest possible alpha value, where all other values scale between 0 and template_glass_max_alpha.

 ### LEGENDKWARGS